Is a Dental Hygienist Career for You?

 2. Competitive Salary

 Since the dental industry needs reliable staff members who have expertise and the ability to manage a variety of tasks, the compensation is well worth your efforts.
-According to the U.S. Bureau of Labor Statistics 2019 Occupational Employment Statistics, the average national annual salary for dental hygienists is $77,230.
+According to the U.S. Bureau of Labor Statistics 2020 Occupational Outlook Handbook, the median national annual salary for dental hygienists is $77,090.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.

 3. Job Stability